materialsproject/fireworks/docs/queue_tutorial.rst

     qlauncher_run.py -l my_launchpad.yaml -w my_fworker.yaml singleshot my_qp.yaml

+  .. tip:: Similar to the Rocket Launcher, if you use the names ``my_launchpad.yaml`` and ``my_fworker.yaml``, then you don't need to specify the ``-l`` and ``-w`` options explicitly.
+FireWorks will automatically search for these files in the current directory.
+For this tutorial, we'll include the full command and avoid shortcuts.

-   .. note:: The LaunchPad and FireWorker are not always used when running the Queue Launcher (this is the case here).
+  .. note:: The LaunchPad and FireWorker are only used in some Queue Launcher commands (in this case, they are not used at all).
 But, it is good practice to always specify them.

 #.
 This should have submitted a job to the queue in the current directory.
 You can read the log files in the logging directory, and/or check the status of your queue to ensure your job appeared.